Dre Campbell Farm

 3. Seal Cracks and Entryways

-Sealing up cracks and entryways will prevent them from getting in.
-By doing this, there will be no easy point of entry, keeping them out of your home for good.
+Sealing up cracks and entryways can also prevent squirrels from getting in.
+By doing this, there will be no easy entry point, helping keep them out of your home.

 4. Ground Cinnamon

-Just sprinkle some ground cinnamon around the places where you’ve seen ground squirrels, and they should stay away.
-Squirrels can’t stand the smell.
+To give it a try, sprinkle some ground cinnamon around the places where you’ve seen squirrels.

 6. Eliminate Standing Water

-So, if you want to make your yard less attractive to these furry little pests, be sure to empty any water that’s been sitting around for more than a day.
+So, if you want to make your yard less attractive to squirrels, be sure to empty containers with water that’s been sitting around.

 7. Clean Your Attic

-First, investigate to find out how they’re getting into your home.
-Next, seal up any holes or cracks that they may be using to get into your attic in the first place.
+First, investigate how squirrels are getting into your home.
+Next, seal any holes or cracks they may be using to get into your attic.

 8. Squirrel Traps

-You can bait it with a variety of foods, such as corn, sunflower seeds, or even a piece of fruit.
-Once it catches the squirrel, you can release it far away from your home.
+Bait the trap with various foods, such as corn, sunflower seeds, or even a piece of fruit.
+Once the trap catches the squirrel, you can release it in accordance with local wildlife regulations.

-Erect a squirrel-proof fence.
-This type of fence is typically made of mesh or wire and is tall enough to prevent them from climbing over it.
+Install a squirrel-resistant fence.
+This type of fence is typically made of mesh or wire and is tall enough to prevent squirrels from climbing over it.

-You will find decently priced squirrel-proof fences on the market that can keep these critters out of your yard.
+You will find squirrel-resistant fences on the market that may help reduce squirrel activity in your yard.

 10. Cayenne Pepper